Emergencies: be prepared, not scared!

 Emergencies come in many forms — hurricanes, flash floods, wildfires — and they may require anything from a brief absence from your home to permanent evacuation.
 Each type of disaster requires different measures to keep your dog or cat safe.
 The best thing you can do is to be prepared.

-Frightened animals frequently slip out open doors, broken windows or damaged areas of their homes.
+Frightened animals frequently slip out through open doors, broken windows, or damaged areas of their homes.
 These lost animals face harsh elements, starvation, predators, contaminated food or water, and they could be a victim of fallen debris or traffic accidents.
 Planning and organization will ensure your dogs and cats are safe and secure throughout the stress of a natural disaster.

 Keep a list of local kennels that board animals during evacuations, make temporary pet care arrangements with family or friends out of the area, and be familiar with pet-friendly hurricane shelters and motels throughout your region.